krizic/ngx-rx-utils/projects/ngx-rx-utils/README.md

 ## What is this?

-Small angular library ment to take control of observables and track your subscriptions
+Small angular library meant to take control of observables and track your subscriptions

 ## Why might you need it